mchmarny/dapr-demos/fan-out/README.md

 ![](./img/fan-out-in-dapr.png)

+This allows for incremental modifications with ability to customize each stream according to its unique configuration needs (e.g. throughout, authentication, format, retry strategy, or even error tolerance).
 For more information about Dapr's pub/sub see these [docs](https://github.com/dapr/docs/tree/master/concepts/publish-subscribe-messaging)

 ## App 2 (Pub/Sub to Pub/Sub Publisher)